tallamohan/airbyte_dbt_dagster_teradata/README.md

 ## 3. Orchestrating with Dagster

 [Dagster](https://dagster.io/) is a modern data orchestrator designed to help you build, test, and monitor your data workflows.
-In this section, we'll walk you through setting up Dagster to oversee both the Airbyte and dbt workflows:
+In this section, we will walk you through setting up Dagster to oversee both the Airbyte and dbt workflows:

 1. **Navigate to the Orchestration Directory**: